 A. Review Criteria

-To qualify for funding in FY18, applicants:
+To qualify for funding in FY20, all applicants must have:

 GAP applications will also be reviewed to determine:

 - Do the proposed work plan activities build the applicant’s administrative and environmental program capacity consistent with the GAP Act, GAP Guidance, and GAP Guiding Principles?